Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Estimators and asymptotic results

-A similar estimator of leverage effect was also proposed by \cite{AFLWY2017}, where they used the classical technique of thresholding to deal with the jumps.
-They require strictly $r<1$ for the consistency of the estimation, while $r=1$ is allowed for our result.
-Compare Theorem 3 in \cite{AFLWY2017} with our central limit theorem in Theorem \ref{thm-lev-1}, we see that our restriction for the jump activity is more relaxed.
-To be specific, we only require $r \leq 1$ while they require $r < \frac{1}{2}$.
-Moreover, the performance of thresholding method largely depends on the proper selection of two tuning parameters ($\alpha$ and $\varpi$ in \cite{AFLWY2017}), which are also related to the jump activity index ($\varpi \in [\frac{3}{4(2-\beta)},\frac{1}{2})$).
-Thus, how to set these parameters becomes a critical and complicated problem, especially for empirical applications when the jump activity index is unknown.
-Our estimator does not have this problem since the parameter $u$ in our estimator does not depend on the jump activity indexes $\beta$ and $r$, and the simulation studies in Section \ref{sec:simu} show that fixing $u=1$ can generate satisfactory results.
+A similar leverage effect estimator was proposed by \cite{AFLWY2017}, who used classical thresholding to address jumps.
+They require the strict condition $r<1$ for consistency, whereas our result allows $r\leq 1$.
+For the central limit theorem, a comparison of their Theorem 3 with part (2) of Theorem \ref{thm-lev-1} shows that our restriction on jump activity is weaker: we require $r \leq 1$, whereas they require $r < \frac{1}{2}$.
+Moreover, the performance of the thresholding method depends strongly on the appropriate selection of two tuning parameters ($\alpha$ and $\varpi$ in \cite{AFLWY2017}), which are themselves related to the jump activity index ($\varpi \in [\frac{3}{4(2-\beta)},\frac{1}{2})$).
+Selecting these parameters is therefore a critical and complicated problem, especially in empirical applications in which the jump activity index is unknown.
+Our estimator avoids this difficulty because its parameter $u$ does not depend on the jump activity indices $\beta$ and $r$, and the simulation studies in Section \ref{sec:simu} show that fixing $u=1$ yields satisfactory results.